 - Jaw damage: Cysts can form around the new teeth.
 If they aren’t treated, they can hollow out your jaw and damage nerves.

 - Sinus Issues: Problems with wisdom teeth can lead to sinus pain, pressure, and congestion.

 - Inflamed Gums: Tissue around the area can swell and may be hard to clean.

 - Cavities: Swollen gums can create pockets between teeth that help bacteria grow and cavities form.

 - Alignment: Impacted wisdom teeth can cause problems with crowding of other teeth and even make treatment to straighten other teeth necessary.

 Your dentist will look at the shape of your mouth and the position of your teeth to make a decision.
 Your age plays a role, too.

 Still not ready to part with your molars?
-You can ask your dentist to explain what he sees with your teeth.
+You can ask your dentist to explain what they see with your teeth.
 In many cases, you can wait several months to see if things change before making your decision.
 But if you have pain or notice swelling or a bad odor near your back teeth, it may be time for a second look.